Offshoring to Poland

 To learn more about favorable conditions for doing business in Poland see „Why Poland„.

-Among many other shared services Poland specializes in business analytics, HR, finance/banking and accounting, multilingual contact centers and tele-information network management.
-The latest newly realised opportunity is in IT business as Poland starts to attract software development companies because of the recognised qualifications and experience of its software engineers.
+Among many other shared services, Poland specializes in business analytics, HR, finance/banking and accounting, multilingual contact centers and tele-information network management.
+The latest newly realized opportunity is in the IT business as Poland starts to attract software development companies because of the recognized qualifications and experience of its software engineers.
 Many believe that the expansion of outsourcing in heavy industry, commercial trade and telecommunications will result in further development.

 There are many incentives available for foreign investors who want to establish their business (available also when offshoring to Poland).
 The main types of which are: